 THERE ARE 3 PRIMARY CLASSES OF MEDICATIONS TO TREAT SUBSTANCE USE DISORDER

-- SCIENTIFIC EXPLANATION (including partial-agonists)
+- SCIENTIFIC EXPLANATION (including partial agonists)

 - SCIENTIFIC EXPLANATION

 Antagonists bind to and block neurotransmitter receptors in the brain.
 In pharmacotherapy for addictions, antagonists are employed that specifically target receptors activated by particular drugs.
 In this way, the antagonist medication can reduce the likelihood of use of a targeted drug (because the individual won’t be able to experience the drug effects and is less likely to try using the drug), and prevent overdose (even if someone takes the drug it won’t have an effect).
-Generally speaking, antagonist medication have no misuse potential, because they don’t produce any drug-like effects.
+Generally speaking, antagonist medications have no misuse potential because they don’t produce any drug-like effects.